-- Admit all OB-GYNE patients directly to the OB ward or Labor Room via the Emergency Room, then proceed to the Admitting Section.
+- When arriving at the hospital, OB-GYNE patients will be admitted directly to the OB ward or Labor Room through the Emergency Room.
+Afterward, they will proceed to the Admitting Section.

-- Upon admission, the ROD/Midwife/OB Nurse will take vital signs, gather patient history, assess labor progress, perform vaginal exams, and inform the attending physician.
+- A trained ROD/Midwife/OB Nurse will measure vital signs, gather medical history, assess labor progress, perform vaginal exams, and inform the attending physician.

-- If the patient is in active labor, monitor them in the labor room and connect them to an External Fetal Monitor for 15-minute intervals.
+- Patients in active labor will be monitored in the labor room with an External Fetal Monitor, checking at 15-minute intervals.

-- Refer walk-in patients to the deck OB-GYNE physician by the ER Nurses or ROD and admit them to their room.
+- Walk-in patients will be referred to the OB-GYNE physician on duty by ER Nurses or ROD and then admitted to their room.

-- Complete the initial admitting evaluation by the Resident on Duty and attach it to the patient chart.
+- The Resident on Duty will conduct the initial admission evaluation and attach it to the patient’s chart.

-- The resident on duty examines the patient and informs the attending physician or on-deck physician of the assessment.
+- The Resident on Duty examines the patient, relays the assessment findings to the attending physician or on-deck physician.

-- Refer all patients to their attending physician by the resident on duty or midwife/nurse upon admission.
+- The Resident on Duty or midwife/nurse will refer all patients to their attending physician upon admission.

-- Refer all walk-in patients, private or HMO, to their attending physician or an on-call physician for the day by the resident on duty or midwife/nurse upon admission.
+- All walk-in patients, whether private or HMO, will be referred to their attending physician or an on-call physician for the day by the Resident on Duty or midwife/nurse upon admission

-- Carry out all admitting orders by the attending physician or on-call physician for the day, ensuring documentation of dates and times.
+- Admitting orders from the attending physician or on-call physician for the day will be executed, with proper documentation of dates and times.

-- Record vital signs, weight, and presence of edema by the MOD/NOD, then connect the patient to an External Fetal Monitor for a maximum of 15-minute intervals.
+- The MOD/NOD will record vital signs, weight, and presence of edema.
+The patient will also be connected to an External Fetal Monitor for up to 15-minute intervals.

-- Midwives may inform the attending physician and perform vaginal exams at their discretion to assess patient labor progress.
+- Midwives may notify the attending physician and perform vaginal exams at their discretion to assess labor progress.

-- Midwives/nurses note the presence of fetal heart sounds and the location for auscultation using a fetal Doppler.
+- Midwives/nurses will note the presence of fetal heart sounds and the chosen location for auscultation using a fetal Doppler.

 Labor and Delivery Policies:

-- The resident on duty initially evaluates the patient in labor in the Labor Room and refers them to the attending or on-call physician.
+- The Resident on Duty will initially evaluate laboring patients in the Labor Room and refer them to the attending or on-call physician.

-- Patients in early labor may return to the nursing floor per the attending physician’s instructions.
+- Patients in early labor may be instructed by the attending physician to return to the nursing floor.

-- The midwife/nurse will monitor patients in early labor for signs of active work.
+- The midwife/nurse will closely monitor patients in early labor for signs of active labor.

-- Attending physicians may order patients in early labor to be sent home, with proper advice to return once in the active phase.
+- Attending physicians may decide to send patients in early labor home, with appropriate advice to return when in the active phase.

-- The midwife/nurse in charge informs the resident of the patient’s discharge.
+- The midwife/nurse in charge will inform the resident when a patient is ready for discharge.

-- For patients admitted in the active phase of labor, the nurse/midwife notifies the attending physician immediately and prepares the Delivery Room instruments, equipment, autoclaved packs, medicines, IV fluids, and supplies.
+- For patients admitted in the active phase of labor, the nurse/midwife will promptly notify the attending physician and prepare the Delivery Room with necessary instruments, equipment, autoclaved packs, medicines, IV fluids, and supplies.

-- Strictly practice proper aseptic techniques and ensure complete preparation for the delivery room.
+- Strict adherence to aseptic techniques will be maintained, ensuring thorough preparation for the delivery room.